 Meet the artist

-It’s just me, Rachel Summers, retired project manager, mom of 2 kids, chicken tender (I have 4 adorable birds).
-I began my life as a maker in my father's pipe organ workshop, studied art, photography, ceramics and printmaking in between a meandering career in product design and digital publishing.
-But, when the time was right, I left all that to care for my young family, and was finally able to find the space to return to my first true love: crafting beautiful things.
+It’s just me, Rachel Summers.
+I began my life as a maker in my father's pipe organ workshop, studied art, photography, ceramics and printmaking in between a meandering career in product design, software development and digital publishing.
+When the time was right, I left all that to care for my young family and was finally able to find the space to return to my first true love: crafting beautiful things.